Andrew Litton Biography

 Biography

-He continues to guest conduct widely, with recent engagements including the BBC Symphony, Deutsches Symphonie-Orchester Berlin, Tokyo Metropolitan, South Netherlands Philharmonic, Adelaide Symphony, and the Royal Swedish Orchestra.
-He also returns regularly to Bergen, Bournemouth, and the Singapore Symphony.
+He continues to guest conduct widely, with recent engagements including the Vancouver Symphony, South Netherlands Philharmonic, Orchestra Sinfonica di Milano, BBC Symphony, English Chamber Orchestra, City of Birmingham Symphony, Tokyo Metropolitan Symphony, Deutsches Symphonie-Orchester Berlin, Seattle Symphony, Adelaide Symphony, Orquesta Sinfónica de Galicia, Symphony Orchestra of India, Grant Park Music Festival, and the Dallas and Royal Swedish Orchestras.
+He also returns regularly to the Bergen and Bournemouth Symphony Orchestras and the Singapore Symphony, where he was formerly Principal Guest Conductor.

-In opera, Litton has led performances at the Metropolitan Opera, Royal Opera House Covent Garden, Australian Opera, and Deutsche Oper Berlin.
-He played a founding role in Bergen National Opera, conducting many of its acclaimed productions.
-As Artistic Director of the Minnesota Orchestra’s Sommerfest for 14 years, he concluded each season with sold-out opera performances, including Salome, Der Rosenkavalier, Madama Butterfly, Tosca, and La Traviata.
+Highlights of the 2025/26 season include performances with the Colorado, Phoenix, and Seattle Symphony Orchestras, a return to Galicia, and a full season at New York City Ballet.
+A frequent opera conductor with a strong theatrical sense, Litton has led performances at the Metropolitan Opera, Royal Opera House Covent Garden, Australian Opera, and Deutsche Oper Berlin.
+He played a key role in founding Bergen National Opera and conducted many of its acclaimed productions.
+As Artistic Director of the Minnesota Orchestra’s Sommerfest for 14 years, he concluded each season with sold-out opera performances including Salome, Der Rosenkavalier, Madama Butterfly, Tosca, and La Traviata.
 In 2021, he conducted the BBC National Orchestra of Wales for the Cardiff Singer of the World competition.

 Promoters please note: We update our biographies regularly and ask that they are not altered without permission.
 For updated versions, please e-mail: Isabella Hopkins ih@jamesbrownmanagement.com and litton@unison.media